Skip to main content

 Academic

-The regulatory framework governing compounded bioidentical is the result of a long and contentious history rooted in the fundamental legal question of what constitutes a “new drug.”
+The regulatory framework governing compounded bioidentical hormone therapy is the result of a long and contentious history rooted in the fundamental legal question of what constitutes a “new drug.”
 This question places the historical practice of pharmacy in direct tension with the modern public health apparatus established by the 1938 Federal Food, Drug, and Cosmetic Act.

-Historically, federal courts have often sided with pharmacies, rejecting the FDA’s argument that are, by definition, “new drugs” requiring pre-market approval.
+Historically, federal courts have often sided with pharmacies, rejecting the FDA’s argument that compounded preparations are, by definition, “new drugs” requiring pre-market approval.
 This legal precedent has carved out a space for compounding to exist outside the stringent approval process applied to commercial pharmaceuticals.
 However, this space is not absolute, and the FDA has continued to assert its jurisdiction through other means, culminating in the legislative actions that created the 503A and 503B frameworks.

 The Food and Drug Administration Modernization Act (FDAMA) of 1997 was a landmark piece of legislation that first codified the FDA’s authority over compounding by creating Section 503A.
 This act formally exempted compounded drugs from new drug approval requirements, provided pharmacists adhered to certain conditions.